SAP-archive/teched2020-DAT160/exercises/ex5/README.md

 ## Summary

-You've now added an OData function to your service layer which in turn is implemented as a HANA Stored Procedure
+You've now added an OData function to your service layer which in turn is implemented as an SAP HANA Stored Procedure

 All Done - Congratulations you've completed this course workshop